Matt Walsh (political commentator): Career

+Walsh hosted The Matt Walsh Show on YouTube starting in April 2018 on weekdays; it is an hour in length.
+According to Walsh, the show made $100,000 per month through advertisement revenue.
+Walsh announced in April 2023 that the show was being moved to the Daily Wire website after his YouTube channel was demonetized for repeatedly misgendering transgender woman Dylan Mulvaney.

+Walsh's work has been supported by Elon Musk, and some Republican legislators.
+J. K. Rowling wrote that Walsh's film What is a woman? "exposed" the "incoherence of gender identity".

+In 2023, Walsh starred in a Daily Wire comedy film, Lady Ballers, which debuted on December 1, 2023.
+He portrayed the character of Kris Dilby, a "woke" beatnik.

+Cancellations

+St. Francis Xavier College Church, at Saint Louis University, canceled a speech by Walsh that it had planned to co-host with Young Americans for Freedom in December 2021.
+The church said it had decided that Walsh's "provocative positions on immigration, on communities of color, on Muslims, and on members of the LGBTQ community" were "in contradiction to Jesus' great commandment to love God and love our neighbor".
+Walsh subsequently spoke at a different St. Louis venue.
+In 2023, the University of San Diego, a private Catholic educational institution, refused Walsh permission to speak on campus, describing his opinions as "grossly offensive".

 Johnny the Walrus

-On March 29, 2022, DW Books published Walsh's children's book Johnny the Walrus, which compares being trans to identifying as a walrus.
+On March 29, 2022, Daily Wire's DW Books published Walsh's children's book Johnny the Walrus, which compares being trans to identifying as a walrus.

-LGBTQ Nation denounced the book, calling it "anti-transgender" and a mockery of transgender youth, while PinkNews referred to it as "hateful" and "transphobic."
-Fox News host Tucker Carlson called the book "hilarious".
+Former Fox News host Tucker Carlson called the book "hilarious".
 Conservative news website TheBlaze called the book "an effort to push back against radical gender ideology which defies biological reality".
 The satirist Andrew Doyle, writing in UnHerd, praised the book for mocking the "indoctrination of the young".
-It was listed as the bestselling LGBT+ book on Amazon in December 2021 before Amazon recategorized it to Political and Social Commentary.
+LGBTQ Nation denounced the book, calling it "anti-transgender" and a mockery of transgender youth, while PinkNews referred to it as "hateful" and "transphobic".
+It was listed as the bestselling LGBT+-related book on Amazon in December 2021 before Amazon recategorized it to Political and Social Commentary.
 Walsh called the recategorization "an unconscionable attack on gay rights and a horrific example of homophobia and gay erasure".
 Target removed the book from its online bookstore on the same day.

 What Is a Woman?

-Walsh's online documentary film What is a Woman?, released by The Daily Wire on June 1, 2022, at the beginning of Pride Month, featured Walsh asking the question "what is a woman?" to various people, and arguing for his own views.
+Walsh's online documentary, What Is a Woman? was released by The Daily Wire on June 1, 2022, at the start of Pride Month.
+In the film, Walsh asks various people the question, "What is a woman?" while presenting his own views on the topic.
 Walsh had asked the same question in other appearances, including a Dr. Phil show on January 19, 2022, with transgender and non-binary people.
-On June 14, Walsh published a book based on the documentary, entitled What is a Woman?: One Man's Journey to Answer the Question of a Generation through DW Books.
+On June 14, Walsh published a book based on the documentary, entitled What Is a Woman?: One Man's Journey to Answer the Question of a Generation through DW Books.